-WHAT DO MIKE BROWN, THE MURDERED STUDENTS IN MEXICO AND THOSE DETAINED IN IMMIGRANT PRISONS ALL HAVE IN COMMON?
+ON THIS WEEK OF VETERAN’S DAY, WHAT DO MIKE BROWN, THE MURDERED STUDENTS IN MEXICO AND THOSE DETAINED IN IMMIGRANT PRISONS ALL HAVE IN COMMON?
 The activists at SOA Watch say that it’s a militarized, violent police that are out of control abroad and now at home.
 SOA Watch prepares for its 25th annual vigil at the School of The Americas–also known as the “school of the assassins” at Fort Benning, Ga.
-Also a more than decade-long anti-war vigil in Baltimore.
+Also, a more than decade-long anti-war vigil in Baltimore.
 Guests and Voices: Arturo J. Viscarra, Max Obuszewski, Cindy Farquar and Sharon Jones.
 Also, Daryl Parks, attorney for the parents of Mike Brown, speaking from the U.N. in Geneva.
 Headlines and more.

 NOVEMBER 6, 2014

 WHAT DO THE MIDTERM ELECTION RESULTS MEAN for electing progressive candidates in the DMV, and particularly in DC?
 Guests and Voices: political strategist Alicia Briancon; attorney Jane Zara; professor, author and activist Lester Spence; Omali Yeshitela of the Black is Back Coalition and protesters at the Million Mask March in DC.
 Headlines and more.

 THE UNITED STATES AND CUBA have a complex, centuries-long relationship involving slaves, Jim Crow and revolution.
 An interview with Gerald Horne about his book, Race to Revolution:The U.S. and Cuba during Slavery and Jim Crow.
 Headlines and more.
 Final week of the fall fund drive.